What is Food Recovery?

 Adelante Comunidad Conejo has been selected by the City of Thousand Oaks to use CalRecycle funds for the expansion of food recovery from Tier 2 food producers - restaurants, banquet halls, and dining facilities.

-Food Producers identified by the City of Thousands Oaks as subject to Tier 2 requirements will be contacted as part of our process.
+Food Producers identified by the City of Thousands Oaks as subject to Tier 2 regulations will be contacted as part of the process.

-Smaller food producers will be added as interest dictates.
+Smaller food producers, not subject to SB 1383, will be added as interest dictates.

 Contact us directly at hub@adelanteconejo.org to learn more or be added to our contact list.